bilyv/macchiato/README.md

 # Install dependencies
 bun install

-# Create a .env file based on .env.example and add your database credentials
+# Create a .env file based on .env.example and add your Supabase credentials
+# SUPABASE_URL=your_supabase_url
+# SUPABASE_ANON_KEY=your_supabase_anon_key
+# SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key

 # Start the development server
 bun run dev
 ```

+### Supabase Setup

+1. Create a new project at [https://supabase.com](https://supabase.com)
+2. Get your API keys from the project settings
+3. Run the SQL commands from `backend/supabase-schema.sql` in the Supabase SQL Editor to set up the database schema
+4. Add your Supabase credentials to the `.env` file in the backend directory

+### Quick Start (Windows)

+For Windows users, we've included batch files to quickly start the application:

+1. Run `start-frontend.bat` to start the frontend development server
+2. Run `backend\start-backend.bat` to start the backend development server

 ## Building for Production